ash-ve25/ash-ve25/README.md

-- 👋 Hi, I’m Ashish Verma, a Solana & EVM blockchain developer.
+- 👋 Hi, I’m a Solana & EVM blockchain developer.
 - 💞️ I’m looking to collaborate on blockchain projects.

 <!---